![]() |

 Americas.
 The project covers a vast region and time period,

-the 16th century to the early 19th century.
-The centerpiece of the site
+from the 16th century to the early 19th century.
+The centerpiece

-is the gallery, with over 100 images arranged by time period.
-The
+of the site is the gallery, with over 100 images arranged by time

 Spain,

-historical documents explore the" history of Spanish expansion into
+secondary historical documents explore the" history of Spanish

 Mexico